 The QHY600 quantum efficiency is close to 90% around 550 nm.
 The net throughput of the PF-QHY camera is probably not very different from that of the old PFIP prime-focus imager with the EEV detector, so a rough idea of the expected SNR can be obtained by running the ING's SIGNAL exposure time calculator for the previous WHT prime focus camera (PFIP) whose pixel size and characteristics are similar to PF-QHY binned 4x4.

 The PF-QHY readout noise is 11 electrons for binning 4x4 and 6 electrons for binning 2x2.

-The detector can be windowed, and binning options 4x4 and 2x2 are available (binning 1x1 and 3x3 are not offered), with binning 2x2 being the default in command line mode.
+The detector can be windowed, and binning options 4x4 and 2x2 are available (binning 1x1 and 3x3 are not offered).
 For most science aims observed in average or good seeing (0.5-1.0"), we recommend binning 4x4 (0.267 "/pixel).
 Requests for 2x2 binning (0.134 "/pixel) should be justified in the service proposal.
-The camera saturates around 60K but the linearity goes to 40K.
+The camera saturates around 60k counts but is linear to 55k counts.

 The full-frame readout time when binning 4x4 is 9 sec.
-If a multiple exposure is requested, the readout time for exposures after the first is 5 sec.
+If a multiple exposure is requested, the readout time for exposures after the first is 3.4 sec.
 For 2x2 binning, the times are slightly larger: 10 sec for the first exposure, and 6 sec for subsequent exposures.
-Windowing does not (currently) save much readout time - e.g. if the detector is windowed 500x500, the readout time with 4x4 binning reduces by only 1 sec.
+Windowing does not (currently) save much readout time - e.g. if the detector is windowed 700x675, the readout time with 4x4 binning reduces by only 1 sec (readout 2.4 sec).
 In future, it's possible that faster readout modes will be commissioned, but this depends on how long the camera is available, and on how much interest in faster readout is expressed by potential observers.